 What Are The Different Types of IOL Lenses?

-If you are wondering how many types of IOL are available, here is an in-depth look at each of them:
+If you are wondering how many types of IOL are available, here is an in-depth look at each of them for you to choose the one that best fits your needs with the help of your eye doctor:

 Monofocal IOLs